Rick's Free Auto Repair Advice

 Layout of a recirculating ball steering gear system showing tie rod ends an center link

-What causes a tie rod to go bad?
+What causes it to go bad?

-The tie rod shaft itself rarely goes bad.
 So the tie rod end is most common failure point.
-The single most common cause of tie rod end failure is impact from a curb or damage to the protective rubber boot.
+The single most common cause of tie rod end failure is loss of grease due to damage to the protective boot.
+Once the boot is compromised, the grease leaks out and water, salt and grit get into the ball and socket joint and grind it up.

 Tie rod boots can be damaged by adding too much grease, which causes the boot to rupture and tear.
 Using the wrong tool to remove a tie rod can also damage the boot.